nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 * In the Jinja statement defined within the `{{ }}` block we call the [`config()` function](https://docs.getdbt.com/reference/dbt-jinja-functions/config).
     * More info about Jinja macros for dbt [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/jinja-macros).
 * We commonly use the `config()` function at the beginning of a model to define a ***materialization strategy***: a strategy for persisting dbt models in a warehouse.
     * The `table` strategy means that the model will be rebuilt as a table on each run.
+Tables are physical representations of data that are created and stored in the database.
     * We could use a `view` strategy instead, which would rebuild the model on each run as a SQL view.
+Views are virtual tables created by dbt that can be queried like regular tables.
-    * The `incremental` strategy is essentially a `table` strategy but it allows us to add or update records incrementally rather than rebuilding the complete table on each run.
+    * The `incremental` strategy is essentially a `table` strategy but it allows us to add or update records incrementally rather than rebuilding the complete table on each run, reducing the need for full data refreshes.
     * The `ephemeral` strategy creates a _[Common Table Expression](https://www.essentialsql.com/introduction-common-table-expressions-ctes/)_ (CTE).
+Ephemeral materializations are temporary and exist only for the duration of a single dbt run.
     * You can learn more about materialization strategies with dbt [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations).
 Besides the 4 common `table`, `view`, `incremental` and `ephemeral` strategies, custom strategies can be defined for advanced cases.

 dbt will compile this code into the following SQL query: